 Are you currently looking for a new job?
 Do you want others to contact you about interesting jobs and business opportunities?
 Then it is time to create your LinkedIn account and grow your online status.

 Here are Five Main Things Your French Recruiter Might Seriously Look at on Your LinkedIn Profile:

 On LinkedIn, there are “endorsements” and “recommendations.”
-Endorsements are easier to collect, since they were created as a way for LinkedIn to encourage activity on the platform.
+Endorsements are easier to collect since they were created as a way for LinkedIn to increase traffic activity on the platform.
 These are important in helping recruiters fill lower- and mid-level positions, according to Time.

 However, “recommendations” are more difficult to get; you usually have to ask someone to write them for you, perhaps in return for a recommendation that you write for them.
 Perhaps this is why recommendations are important with companies.
 In the eyes of recruiters, they act as formal references and could be the difference between getting the job and not.